-For cases outside of North or South America, China/Japan/Korea please visit our collaborators at covid-hep.net.
+For cases outside of North or South America, China/Japan/Korea please visit our collaborators at The EASL Covid-Hep.net.

 Given the interest in the emerging and evolving coronavirus (COVID-19) epidemic and the questions regarding how this will impact patients with chronic liver disease and post-liver transplantation, we created a secure, online, de-identified Personal Health Identifier (PHI)-free reporting registry.
 We encourage clinicians taking care of patients with liver diseases worldwide to report ALL cases of COVID-19 in patients with chronic liver disease (with and without cirrhosis) and post-liver transplant, regardless of severity of COVID-19 (including asymptomatic patients detected through public health screening).
 Reporting a case to this Surveillance Epidemiology of Coronavirus) Under Research Exclusion (SECURE)-CIRRHOSIS registry should take approximately 5 minutes.
 With the collaboration of our entire hepatology community, we will rapidly be able to define the impact of COVID-19 on patients with chronic liver diseases and post-liver transplantation and how factors such as age, comorbidities, and immunosuppression impact COVID outcomes.